databricks/terraform-provider-databricks/CONTRIBUTING.md

 ## Cloud Specific testing

 Basic cloud-integration test should have prefix `TestAcc` if it is supposed to run on both clouds.
+One must aim to write integration tests that will run on all clouds without causing panic under any circumstance.
 Client must be created with `NewClientFromEnvironment()` as described in the following snippet:

 ```go
 func TestAccListClustersIntegration(t *testing.T) {